oneinctrl/oneinctrl.github.io/_posts/mousehack/2024-03-20-mousehack.md

 # Demonstration

-The main topic of this research is not AV evasion, endpoint detection or lets mess around with Windows defender.
+The main topic of this research is not AV evasion, endpoint detection or let's mess around with Windows defender.
 The focus is on showing that we are used to put USB drives and keyboards under suspicion, while leaving out an equally relevant device and attack vector - the mouse.

-With that said, the following examples are not focused on special payloads that remain undetected by latest version of AVs, but to show how easy it is to setup an over the shelf device to gain access to a victim's machine with a simple enough user interface.
+With that said, the following examples are not focused on special payloads that remain undetected by latest version of AVs, but to show how easy it is to setup an off-the-shelf device to gain access to a victim's machine with a simple enough user interface.
 The limits on what can be achieved depend on multiple factors such as the target system, installed software & security controls, but the potential is huge.

 ## Curl demo